osteele/flinx/README.rst

 Flinx
 =====

+Configuration-free Sphinx package documentation.

 .. warning::
    Work in progress.
 Beware!

-Configuration-free Sphinx package documentation.

-Flinx aims to be for documentation as Flit is for packaging.
+Flinx aims to be for documentation what Flit is for packaging: a configuration-free way to get started on {documentation, packaging}, and add configuration gradually.
+It also borrows a concept from react-starter-kit: you can “eject”, and leave Flinx behind.

 Signs you might be interested in this package: